 One question we are frequently asked on email is what is your lightest road-disk wheelset.
 It may be hard to pick them out from our wheels as we offer so many options but they are there if you know what to look for.

-Map wheelset – aluminium rims with Centre-Lock straight-pull 24 hole hubs, CX-Ray spokes and aluminium nipples 1447g / £460
+Map wheelset – Centre-Lock straight-pull 24 hole hubs, Sapim D-light spokes and aluminium nipples 1489g / £424

-All the lightest options in our Map wheel build as above with the lowest weight of 1447g.
-If you want to change the build spec. you can, the links at the bottom take you to pre-configured wheels.
-The Map rims are used throughout these builds and weigh 440-450g each.
-They are stiff and tough in all hole counts, and suitable for all-round use.
+We picked almost* the lightest components we offer in our Map ready built wheelset as picked above and they weigh 1487g for a pair of wheels.
+The Map rims are used throughout these builds are 19mm internal width and weigh 440-450g each.
+They are stiff and tough in all hole counts, and suitable for all-round use from road riding, commuting and gravel.
+It has a hooked bead for using high-pressure tubeless tyres.

-Going for J-Bend hubs & spokes instead of straight-pull would add 43g with the centre-lock hubs.
-We’ve weighed these with thru axles and a Shimano freehub. quick release axles and end-caps weigh more but XD freehubs will reduce the weight by 15g.
+Choosing a J-Bend hubs & spokes instead of straight-pull would add 43g with the centre-lock hubs.
+We’ve weighed these with 12×142 thru axles and a Shimano freehub.
+Quick release axles and end-caps weigh more but XD freehubs will reduce the weight by 15g.
 Brass spoke nipples add 31g over aluminium nipples for a build with a total of 48 spokes.
-We use quality Sapim aluminum nipples and don’t have any problems with them seizing, certainly no more than for brass spoke nipples.
-Upgrading to Sapim CX-Ray bladed spokes from the already strong and light Sapim D-Light are the greatest cost for the least weight gain at 25g per wheelset offer an aero look and small aero advantage.
-Cost is an extra £70 per wheelset.
+We use quality Sapim aluminum nipples and don’t have any problems with them seizing, certainly no more than for brass spoke nipples. *Upgrading to Sapim CX-Ray bladed spokes from the already strong and light Sapim D-Light are the greatest cost for the least weight gain at 25g per wheelset offer an aero look and small aero advantage.
+Cost is an extra £48 per wheelset and this option is available on the Map wheelset page.

 Similar to the Map wheelset above but using our Map SL rims with 21mm internal width.
 These are our lightest aluminium rims at 395g but they come with a recommended weight limit of 85kg but you can use this for cross-country or road / gravel bike in 650b or 700c.